Adaptation of olfactory receptor abundances for efficient coding: Optimal OSN abundances are context-dependent

-The biological setting, however, is better described in our model by a regime with widely-tuned sensing matrices~\citep{Hallem2006}, and an intermediate SNR level in which noise is important, but does not dominate the responses of most receptors.
-To see how tuning width affects results from the model, we generated sensing matrices with varying tuning width by changing the number of odorants that exhibit strong responses for each receptor (detailed Methods in Supplementary Information).
-We found that as each receptor type starts responding to more and more odorants, the \emph{correlation structure} of the receptor responses becomes important in determining the optimal receptor distribution, and the intuition based on only the response variances no longer holds (wide-tuning side of Figure~\ref{fig:variation_with_Ktot_and_logic}d).
-In other words the optimal abundance of a receptor type depends not just on its activity level, but also on the correlated activity levels of all the other receptor types.
+The biological setting is better described in terms of widely-tuned sensing matrices~\citep{Hallem2006}, and an intermediate SNR level in which noise is important, but does not dominate the responses of most receptors.
+We therefore generated sensing matrices with varying tuning width by changing the number of odorants that elicit strong activity in each receptor (as detailed in Appendix~\ref{app:sensing}).
+We found that as receptors begin responding to a greater diversity of odorants, the \emph{correlation structure} of their activity becomes important in determining the optimal receptor distribution; it is no longer sufficient to just examine the signal to noise ratios of each receptor type separately as a conventional theory suggests (wide-tuning side of Figure~\ref{fig:variation_with_Ktot_and_logic}d).
+In other words, the optimal abundance of a receptor type depends not just on its activity level, but also on the context of the correlated activity levels of all the other receptor types.
+These correlations are determined by the covariance structures of the environment and of the receptor sensing matrix.